mattcfbrown/Mastersproject/README.md

 The second is a similar pipeline, expect it is able to run multiple functions at once.

-A third pipeline testing out prior usage for EMpirical Bayes will be created soon
+A third pipeline testing out prior usage for Empirical Bayes will be created soon